Quadeatschool/Qcse210/final/FinalProject/README.md

 Created by Quade Hafen (2025)

 ## side note:
-I used AI to teach me how to write syntax and logic, but I did not copy paste a single line of code from AI.
+I used AI to teach me how to the write syntax and logic, but I did not copy paste a single line of code from AI or type it as it gave it.